top of page

 Who are the important people in my will?

-1. Beneficiary – those who will inherit your asset
+1. Beneficiary – To inherit your assets

 You need to rewrite your will when:

-3. Change of mind regarding your beneficiaries
+3. Change in beneficiaries

 Since the latest products available are more and more complicated, please contact us for a free explanation!